-There are two major coaching styles that are often referred to.
-These are directive and non-directive or less directive coaching.
-However, coaching can often combine a mixture of approaches and sometimes the distinction isn’t always clear.
+Coaching can combine a mixture of approaches and sometimes the distinction isn’t always very clear.

-This assumes that the coach or manager that uses a directive style has more knowledge and experience of the given problem.
+This assumes that the coach or leader that uses a directive style has more knowledge and experience of the given problem.